London Institute for Mathematical Sciences

-The London Institute (officially the London Institute for Mathematical Sciences) is Britain's only independent research centre in theoretical physics and mathematics.
-It was founded to be an alternative to universities, where scientists have to spend time on teaching and administrative duties.
-Instead, the Institute gives its researchers the freedom and support to devote themselves to research full-time.
+The London Institute for Mathematical Sciences (LIMS, also known as the London Institute) is Britain's only independent research centre in theoretical physics and mathematics.
+The institute was established as a research-only environment, distinct from the teaching-and-research model of universities, with the aim of allowing scientists to spend their time on research rather than teaching and administration.

+In 2026, Times Higher Education reported that the entrepreneur and philanthropist Ben Delo had pledged £20 million to LIMS as part of a campaign to build a £60 million endowment.

 History

 The London Institute was founded in 2011 by the American physicist Thomas Fink with the encouragement of Caltech's Head of Physics, Tom Tombrello.
-It received early grants from DARPA and the EU’s scientific research agency.
+It received early grants from DARPA and the EU’s research framework programme.

-In 2019 it was awarded Independent Research Organisation status by UKRI, becoming the first independent research centre in the physical sciences to be allowed to compete with universities for funding from the seven Research Councils.
+In 2019, it was awarded Independent Research Organisation status by UK Research and Innovation, becoming the first independent research centre in the physical sciences to be allowed to compete with universities for funding from the seven research councils.

-In 2021 its researchers moved into the Royal Institution at 21 Albemarle St in Mayfair.
+In 2021, its researchers moved into the Royal Institution at 21 Albemarle Street in Mayfair.
 They now occupy rooms that were once the private living quarters of Sir Humphry Davy, Michael Faraday and Sir William Bragg, among others.

+After Russia invaded Ukraine in February 2022, the LIMS created the Arnold and Landau Fellowships, named after the Ukrainian mathematician Vladimir Arnold and the Russian physicist Lev Landau, consisting of ten three-year full-time positions..

+In 2022, the institution's website was nominated for Best Science Website at the Webby Awards.

 Research

-The London Institute does research in theoretical physics and mathematics.
-Its work spans four themes: Mathematics that unifies; The elegant universe; Life, learning and emergence; and the Theory of human enterprise.
+The London Institute conducts research in mathematics, theoretical physics and related mathematical sciences.
+Its research pages group the institute's work into broad themes including "Mathematics that unifies", "The elegant universe", "Life, learning and emergence" and "AI-assisted discovery".

 Its researchers have published papers on statistical physics in Nature Reviews Physics; algebraic geometry in the Journal of High Energy Physics; graph theory in the European Journal of Combinatorics; and network theory in Physical Review Letters.
-In 2024, researcher Oleksandr Gamayun’s paper on topological solitons became the Institute’s first to be published in Nature.
+In 2024, researcher Oleksandr Gamayun’s paper on topological solitons became LIMS's first to be published in Nature.

 In 2021, the UK government announced the launch of Advanced Research and Invention Agency (ARIA), a new science agency designed to support projects that may create "a paradigm shift in science".
-As a roadmap for the new agency, the London Institute compiled a list of the 23 Mathematical Challenges of our time.
-Inspired by David Hilbert's list of 23 challenges, 17 of which have been solved or partially resolved, the new list was intended by the Institute as a reminder to itself and others to aim high.
-It was published in full in The Times.
+Following the agency's creation, LIMS compiled a list of the 23 Mathematical Challenges of our time, inspired by David Hilbert's list of 23 challenges published in 1900, 17 of which have been solved or partially resolved; the LIMS list was published in full in The Times.